astronomer/docs/archived_software_docs/version-0.28/configure-deployment.md

 Read the following sections to help you determine which core resources to scale and when.

-### Airflow Webserver
+### Apache Airflow® Webserver

 The Airflow Webserver is responsible for rendering the [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.

 If a function within the Airflow UI is slow or unavailable, we recommend increasing the AU allocated towards the Webserver.
 The default resource allocation is 5 AU.

-> **Note:** Introduced in Airflow 1.10.7, [DAG Serialization](https://airflow.apache.org/docs/apache-airflow/stable/dag-serialization.html?highlight=dag%20serialization) removes the need for the Webserver to regularly parse all DAG files, making the component significantly more light-weight and performant.
+> **Note:** Introduced in Apache Airflow® 1.10.7, [DAG Serialization](https://airflow.apache.org/docs/apache-airflow/stable/dag-serialization.html?highlight=dag%20serialization) removes the need for the Webserver to regularly parse all DAG files, making the component significantly more light-weight and performant.
 DAG Serialization is enabled by default in Airflow 1.10.12+ and is required in Airflow 2.0.

-### Airflow Scheduler
+### Apache Airflow® Scheduler

 The [Airflow Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.